forged-circuit/digital-privacy/protection-plans/home-users.md

 Full home protection system.

-**Best for:**

-* Most home users
-* Families
+* Pi-hole (Tier 1)
-* Smart home setups

-**What it does:**

-* Everything in Starter Shield
-* Stronger filtering rules
-* Better device-wide protection
+* Identity protection (Tier 3)

+👉 Best balance of simplicity and security

 ---

-## 🟡 Business Essentials (Home Advanced Option)
+## 🟡 Business Essentials (Advanced Home Use)

-Light business-grade security for advanced home users.

-**Best for:**

-* Tech-savvy home users
-* Home offices
-* Advanced network control

-**What it does:**
+Small office-level protection (can also be used at home).

-* Enhanced filtering rules
+* Network filtering
-* More granular control options
+* Identity protection
+* VPN + firewall
+* Network improvements

+👉 For advanced home setups

 ---

-## 🟠 Pro Business Guard (Advanced Setup)
+## 🟠 Pro Business Guard

-High-level protection and monitoring features.

-**Best for:**

-* Advanced users
-* Home labs
-* Security-focused setups

-**What it does:**
+Advanced visibility and monitoring.

+* Everything in Business Essentials
-* Monitoring tools
+* Monitoring dashboards (Tier 7)

-* Advanced filtering logic
-* Security visibility features
+👉 For users who want insight into network activity

 ---

-## 🔴 Ultimate Offense (Maximum Protection)
+## 🔴 Ultimate Offense

-Full security system with maximum coverage.

-**Best for:**

-* Power users
-* Smart home ecosystems
-* Maximum privacy setups

-**What it does:**

-* Full protection suite
+Maximum protection system.

+* All tiers (1–8)
-* Advanced detection logic
+* Backup, monitoring, and threat detection

-* Maximum filtering coverage
+👉 For high-security environments

 ---

-# 🧠 Recommendation

-If you're not sure what to pick:

-👉 Start with **Privacy Plus**

-It is the most balanced and commonly used option.
+# ⚙️ Where to Go Next

+👉 Select a package:
+/packages/

+Then follow the install guide inside.

 ---

-# ⚙️ How to Use This

-1. Choose a package above
-2. Open its folder in `/packages/`
-3. Follow the install instructions step-by-step
-4. Complete setup

----

-# 🧭 Important Note

-All packages are compatible with home environments.

-You are free to upgrade or change packages at any time.

-No technical experience is required—just follow the guide.

----

-# 🚀 Next Step

-👉 Go to `/packages/` and select your chosen protection plan
+# 🧠 Simple Rule

+If you're unsure:

+👉 Start with Privacy Plus

+You can always upgrade later without reinstalling.